ypaulsussman/yblog/content/posts/Idea for Daily UA Regimen.md

   * What questions do you still have?
   ```

-  5. ST sends answers and review to VTtutor;
+  5. ST sends answers and review to VT;
   5. VT provides written corrective feedback;
   5. ST corrects their answers/review and resubmits to VT;
   5. In weekly session, discuss (_any extant, and only then first-pass_) mistakes.
   5. Following the session, ST extracts selected erroneous sentences to SRS.

-So, then, for the future: step one would be to experiment with each of these exercises over a sustained period of time, before a (_potentially unnecessary_) step two of integrating all the above workflows into a unified application that would direct via different VT- and ST-facing dashboards, required behavior.
+So, then, for the future: step one would be to experiment with each of these exercises over a sustained period of time, before a (_potentially unnecessary_) step two of integrating all the above workflows into a unified application that would direct (_via separate VT- and ST-facing dashboards_) required behavior.

 Making step zero, I suppose, to get both [1] the free time to engage into that sort of involved, protracted foreign-language learning, and [2] an extrinsic motivation to do such.